Australian Digital Accessibility Delivery Partner for Government & Enterprise

 People with speech impairments face barriers with voice-activated systems.
 Text-based alternatives ensure voice input is never the only option.

-Learn more →Informed by the W3C WAI Diverse Abilities and Barriers resource and the W3C Introduction to Web Accessibility.
+Learn about speech disabilities →Informed by the W3C WAI Diverse Abilities and Barriers resource and the W3C Introduction to Web Accessibility.

 Accessibility Maturity Self-Assessment